sathwick18/orm_java/src/main/java/com/sathwick/learning/jpa/relationships/notes.md

     - Product(Long id, String name, Set<Order> orders)
 - One to Many / Many to One
   - Customer can have multiple phone numbers
-  - A phone number always belongs to a single customer
+  - A phone number always belongs to a single customer2
     - Customer(Long id, Set<PhoneNumber> numbers) One
     - PhoneNumber(Long id, String number) Many
 - Above associations can be occurred in 2 modes: **Uni-directional and Bi-directional**.